galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

   LR: ligand-receptor
 ---

-# Introduction

-Breast cancers are spatially heterogeneous tissues containing malignant epithelial cells, fibroblasts, immune populations, vascular cells, adipose tissue, and extracellular matrix {% cite Mehraj2021BreastTME Croizer2024SpatialCAF %}.
-The abundance, state, and spatial organisation of these components can influence tumour growth, immune infiltration, invasion, and treatment response {% cite Mehraj2021BreastTME Croizer2024SpatialCAF %}.
-Spatial transcriptomics measures gene expression while preserving the position of each observation, allowing molecular programmes to be examined in relation to neighbouring tissue structures and histological morphology rather than being collapsed into a bulk average {% cite Stahl2016SpatialTranscriptomics Rao2021TissueArchitecture %}.
+Breast cancers are spatially heterogeneous tissues containing malignant epithelial cells, fibroblasts, immune populations, vascular cells, adipose tissue, and extracellular matrix {% cite Mehraj2021BreastTME %} {% cite Croizer2024SpatialCAF %}.
+The abundance, state, and spatial organisation of these components can influence tumour growth, immune infiltration, invasion, and treatment response {% cite Mehraj2021BreastTME %} {% cite Croizer2024SpatialCAF %}.
+Spatial transcriptomics measures gene expression while preserving the position of each observation, allowing molecular programmes to be examined in relation to neighbouring tissue structures and histological morphology rather than being collapsed into a bulk average {% cite Stahl2016SpatialTranscriptomics %} {% cite Rao2021TissueArchitecture %}.

-This tutorial uses the public 10x Genomics **Human Breast Cancer, Block A Section 1** Visium dataset, distributed in the `BreastCancer1.zip` archive on Zenodo {% cite TenXBreastCancerBlockA Zenodo15129356 %}.
+This tutorial uses the public 10x Genomics **Human Breast Cancer, Block A Section 1** Visium dataset, distributed in the `BreastCancer1.zip` archive on Zenodo {% cite TenXBreastCancerBlockA %} {% cite Zenodo15129356 %}.
 The source sample is described as fresh-frozen invasive ductal carcinoma, AJCC/UICC Stage Group IIA, ER positive, PR negative, and HER2 positive.
 The imported expression matrix contains **3,813 Visium capture spots and 33,538 genes**.

 ## Relationship to the HisHRST paper